-Conclusion: The graduation rate remained at 76% for Native American students in SFPS.
-Note: In 2016 the Native American students attending SFPS has a 76% graduation rate + 13 points higher than the statewide NA Action Plan: The SFPS district will continue to improve graduation rates for all students.
+Action Plan: The SFPS district will continue to improve graduation rates for all students.
 The NASS program monitors student's progress quarterly and provides support for tutoring and college & career readiness.
-We encourage student participation in programs such as AVID and Gear Up.
+All school sites encourage student participation in programs such as AVID, Gear Up and other post secondary opportunities such as College Horizons and college visits.